 - Fish safely: This photo is an example of how not to fish in the N.T.
 They are both standing up…. in a tinny…. in the swamps & mangroves.
 A recipe for disaster.
 Never go fishing in a tinny or other small watercraft.
 There are crocs out there 4, 5 & although rare, around 6 metres in length.
 Crocs of those sizes can weigh in excess of 1000kg (1 Tonne).
 You may be able to out-run crocs on land, but you’ll never out-swim them.
 Tinnies, canoes, kayaks and other small watercraft are easily overturned by large crocs.
 Once in the water, you are lunch.
 The operators we use are registered and insured.
 They have boats suitable for the type of fishing you want to do, blue water or mangrove & everything in between, it is all available for your enjoyment but stay on the boat unless clearly instructed otherwise by your guide or operator.

 - Slip, slop, slap is a good philosophy in the north.
 Wear a shirt/top, a hat and sunscreen, carry adequate water with you when away from camp or your hotel.
 It is easy to dehydrate in the heat.

 - When boating, do so only in vessels large enough to be croc-proof.
 Stay clear of the edges of the boat.
 Sit, and keep your limbs away from the edges of the boat as well.
 Please don’t tempt fate by offering either yourself or your limbs as crocodile bait.

 - Crocodiles can jump in the water.
 So don’t sit on the edge of a boat, a log, a wharf, a jetty or anything similar with your legs dangling either over, or in the water.

-- Travel Insurance is optional, but highly recommended.
-ManYou Travel offers travel insurance for the term of your travel, or longer term if you would like cover for a period of months or longer if you intend to continue traveling.
+- Travel Insurance is optional but highly recommended.
+ManYou Travel offers travel insurance for the term of your travel, or longer-term if you would like cover for a period of months or longer if you intend to continue travelling.